neumino/neumino.github.io/movies.md

-### Jay and Silent Bob Reboot
+### The Panama Papers
-*Released on 2019-10-15, vote average 8.5*
+*Released on 2018-10-14, vote average 6*

-Jay and Silent Bob embark on a cross-country mission to stop Hollywood from rebooting the film based on their comic book counterparts Bluntman and Chronic.
+A documentary feature film about the biggest global corruption scandal in history, and the hundreds of journalists who risked their lives to break the story.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/xHvaWulHk5E?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/RWi29iyJdbE?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>